Estimated reading time: 20 minutes

 Earlicot

-A large apricot, prone to cracking and deformities on some trees in some seasons, but ripens well on the tree and has a good flavour.
+A large apricot, prone to cracking and deformities on some trees in some seasons, ripens well on the tree and has a good flavour.

 Even when still unripe it’s obvious these Earlicot apricots are going to be large